donedgardo/blog/content/daily/best-way-to-do-software-estimating.md

 Now here's how business can answer the dreaded “when will this be done?” question.
 When someone requests a software deliverable, have the team break it down into smaller stories.

-Multiply the number of stories by your weekly completion rate.
+Divide the number of stories by your weekly completion rate.

 Example: The team finishes three stories per week.
 The team breaks down a feature into six stories.
 Then we forecast the deliverable to be done in two weeks.